Future Continuous

 I'll be waiting for you when you get back.

-We use the 'future continuous tense' to project ourselves into the future when we have already made a decision or plan to do something.
+The 'future continuous tense' is used to talk about future plans and decisions.
 It indicates our intention or commitment to an ongoing action or event in the future.
 For example:

 By Christmas Jane and I will be moving in our new home.